ofzlo/ofzlo/README.md

 ### Hi there.
 I'm Yoorhim 👋
-🏫 I'm a Post-Master's Researcher at [ETRI](https://www.etri.re.kr/eng/main/main.etri), and an M.S. student at Sungkyunkwan University.
+🏫 I'm a Post Masters Researcher at [ETRI](https://www.etri.re.kr/eng/main/main.etri).

 🔥 I enjoy sharing and growing together.
 Additionally, I am interested in learning how robots think in the real world 🌍.
 Currently, My research focuses on <Strong>Multimodal learning with touch, representation learning, and robot perception</strong>.